ipfabric/docs/docs/System_Administration/System_Administration_UI/system_status.md

 description: This page explains the System status section of the System Administration UI.
 ---

+!!! danger "Deprecated Since Version 7.0"

+    The System Administration UI has been deprecated since version 7.0.
+You can now access the same functionality, except for restarting the API service, in the main GUI under `https://ipfabric-ip-or-fqdn/support/status` or by clicking
+    `Resource Usage` in the top-right corner.
+To restart the API service, use the server’s standard Debian command line interface: `sudo systemctl restart ipf-api`.

 # System Status

 When you log in to the **System Administration** UI with the `osadmin` user, you